studio of Joseph Nollekens

 This portraitback to top

-Spencer Perceval, a Tory politician, was Prime Minister from 1809 until 1812 when he was shot dead in the lobby of the House of Commons.
+On 11 May 1812 Perceval was shot dead in the lobby of the House of Commons.
 Later that day, the sculptor Nollekens was called to Perceval's rooms to make a death-mask.
 This marble bust is one of several that Nollekens and his studio made to commemorate Perceval.
 The face is based upon the death-mask, which people found a moving likeness.
 The setting, in Roman toga-style drapery, adds a timeless grandeur to this memorial.

 Linked publicationsback to top